RichardLitt/awesome-fantasy/README.md

 #### [Spirited Away](https://www.imdb.com/title/tt0245429/) [8.6]

 A beautifully drawn and wonderfully composed work of art - really, no other description will do.
-Dont let the fact that it is animated scare you.
+Don't let the fact that it is animated scare you.
 Just watch it! - [@TheSherlockHomie](https://github.com/TheSherlockHomie)

 > During her family's move to the suburbs, a sullen 10-year-old girl wanders into a world ruled by gods, witches, and spirits, and where humans are changed into beasts.